codeforamerica/trailsyserver/README.md

 ---

 #### Users created on initialization
 Three users will be set up on DB creation.
-They should be email addresses:
+They should be email addresses.
+The first is the admin user:

  - DEFAULT_ADMIN_USER

-These users will acquire more generic names soon:
+These users will have organizations of "CVNP" and "MPSSC" respectively (more generic user names and organizations should be provide for testing, but for now they're not):

  - TEST_CVNP_USER
  - TEST_MPSSC_USER

-All of these initial users will share the password in the environment variable
+All of these initial users will share the password in the environment variable:

  - DEFAULT_ADMIN_PASSWORD